dougyb83/Lunas-Leopard-Geckos/README.md

 ### Returning Site Users

 - I would like to see up to date stock information.
-- I would like to look at new pictures.
 - I would like to refresh my knowledge by viewing fact references.

 ### Site Admin

 - The code should have proper indentation so that it is clear for myself and others to read.
 - The code should be properly signposted to make it easy to navigate.
-- I should be able to manage the sites content, so that i can keep it up to date.
 - I should be able to respond to user enquiries.

 ## Wireframes